Sentinel vs SolarWinds Security Event Manager comparison

 Find out what your peers are saying about Sentinel vs. SolarWinds Security Event Manager and other solutions.
 Updated: March 2024.

-Sentinel is ranked 18th in Security Information and Event Management (SIEM) with 7 reviews while SolarWinds Security Event Manager is ranked 21st in Security Information and Event Management (SIEM) with 8 reviews.
-Sentinel is rated 7.6, while SolarWinds Security Event Manager is rated 7.6.
+Sentinel is ranked 17th in Security Information and Event Management (SIEM) with 16 reviews while SolarWinds Security Event Manager is ranked 21st in Security Information and Event Management (SIEM) with 24 reviews.
+Sentinel is rated 7.6, while SolarWinds Security Event Manager is rated 7.8.
 The top reviewer of Sentinel writes "An automated solution that helped me detect threats in less than half the time it used to take".
-On the other hand, the top reviewer of SolarWinds Security Event Manager writes "It has all the features needed to satisfy our audit requirements ".
-Sentinel is most compared with IBM Security QRadar, Splunk Enterprise Security, Wazuh, Google Chronicle Suite and LogRhythm SIEM, whereas SolarWinds Security Event Manager is most compared with ManageEngine Log360, Splunk Enterprise Security, IBM Security QRadar, Microsoft Defender XDR and LogRhythm SIEM.
+On the other hand, the top reviewer of SolarWinds Security Event Manager writes "A comprehensive network security with robust technical capabilities, effective threat response, and centralized management".
+Sentinel is most compared with Splunk Enterprise Security, IBM Security QRadar, Wazuh, Google Chronicle Suite and LogRhythm SIEM, whereas SolarWinds Security Event Manager is most compared with ManageEngine Log360, Splunk Enterprise Security, IBM Security QRadar, Microsoft Defender XDR and Wazuh.
 See our Sentinel vs. SolarWinds Security Event Manager report.

 See our list of best Security Information and Event Management (SIEM) vendors.